Barb Curchack, Ph.D.

 Newtown, CT Orchard

-Our gardeners are planting an orchard in Newtown, Conn., in honor of the victims of the Sandy Hook Elementary School shooting.
-A part of the city of Newtown's public Victory Garden, the fruit tree orchard will be established Oct.
-5 with a tree planting ceremony and community-wide planting effort.
+Our gardeners planted an orchard in Newtown, Conn., in honor of the victims of the Sandy Hook Elementary School shooting.
+A part of the city of Newtown's public Victory Garden, the fruit tree orchard was established Oct.
+5, 2013 with a tree planting ceremony and community-wide planting effort.

-Produce from the trees ultimately will be donated to food shelves in the Newtown community, which was shattered last December by the Sandy Hook shooting that took the lives of 20 first grade students, six school personnel and the shooter's mother.
+Produce from the trees ultimately will be donated to food shelves in the Newtown community, which was shattered in December 2012 by the Sandy Hook shooting that took the lives of 20 first grade students, six school personnel and the shooter's mother.